periode/thesis/outline/understanding_code.md

 [[outline/outline]]

+> Coding is [...] the technique of providing a dynamic background to controle the automatic evolution of meaning. (von neumann and goldstine)

 I highlight the issue of *understanding* between humans and machines through the medium of source code, as an ambivalent notion which necessitates a symbolic interface.
 This concept of *understanding* is also understood in the light of the different *fields* of programming practice (professional, amateur (hobbyist+hacker), educational, scientific/academic)

 __define understanding__ (perspectives: reader/writer)